Academic Results 2016

 The performance gap in Maths is smaller with only 4% more of girls exceeding the expected levels in Maths.

-N.B Due to changes in the way that Key Stage 1 attainment data is collected from the 2015-16 academic year, historic comparison data is not available.
+N.B Due to changes in the way that Key Stage 1 attainment data is collected from the 2015-16 academic year, historical comparison data is not available.